 Are you a freelancer in Germany and charge VAT to your clients?
 Read this post to learn how to submit advance VAT return (Umsatzsteuervoranmeldung) in Germany.

-Umsatzsteuervoranmeldung AKA advance VAT return may sound complicated or even intimidating at first.
+Umsatzsteuervoranmeldung AKA advance VAT return or advance VAT reporting may sound complicated or even intimidating at first.
 But once you understand its nitty-gritty you will be able to deal with it – like a pro that you are 😉

 Submitting advance VAT return, or Umsatzsteuervoranmeldung or UStVA for short is actually quite simple.